ironirc/Pharo-Oracle-Call-Interface/README.md

 This library allows you to connect to an [Oracle SQL RDBMS](https://www.oracle.com/database/) from [Pharo](https://pharo.org) (versions 8 and up).
-It provides a binding with [Oracle's OCI](https://docs.oracle.com/en/database/oracle/oracle-database/21/lnoci/index.html) using FFI.
+It provides a binding with [Oracle's OCI](https://docs.oracle.com/en/database/oracle/oracle-database/21/lnoci/index.html) (also known as the [Oracle Call Interface](https://en.wikipedia.org/wiki/Oracle_Call_Interface)) using FFI.

 ## Usage